Polkas/pacs/README.md

 - Validating the library, packages and `renv` lock files.
 - Exploring complexity of a certain package like evaluating its size in bytes with dependencies.
 - The shiny app complexity could be explored too.
-- Assessing life duration of a specific package version.
+- Assessing the life duration of a specific package version.
 - Checking a CRAN package check page status for any errors and warnings.
 - Retrieving a DESCRIPTION or NAMESPACE file for any package version.
 - Comparing DESCRIPTION or NAMESPACE files between different package versions.